zyajay/git-lab-security-scan/README.md

 ## Remote checks

-While some tools pull a local database to check vulnerabilities, some others require to send data to GitLab central servers to analyze them.
+While some tools pull a local database to check vulnerabilities, some others require to send data to GitLab central servers or third party servers to analyze them.
 You can disable these tools by using the `DEP_SCAN_DISABLE_REMOTE_CHECKS` [environment variable](https://docs.gitlab.com/ee/ci/variables/README.html#gitlab-ci-yml-defined-variables).

 Here is the list of tools that are doing such remote checks and what kind of data they send: